UoPeopleSDS/UoPeopleSDS/README.md

 npm install -g npm
     - Installs NPM globally (via -g switch) and to latest version.

 npm install -g babel-cli
     - Installs Babel CLI to translate JavaScript from ES6 into ES5.

+npm install -g jshint
+    - Installs JSHint, a flexible linting tool for detecting convention errors in JavaScript code.

 npm install
     - Installs all required production and development packages defined in the package.json file located at the root of our project.

 npm run devRun